 Although gum disease affects more than half of the adult population, those affected often do not know they have the disease because it is usually a painless or silent process.
 This means that you may have gum disease and not even know it until it’s too late to treat!

-Fortunately, periodontitis is treatable and manageable by periodontists such as Dr. Kuznia and Dr. Storch.
-Using a small measuring device to gently measure the gums around the teeth along with specialized digital radioagraphy, Dr. Kuznia and Dr. Storch can accurately diagnose periodontal diseases and prescribe to manage your condition.
-Call today to set up your exam with Dr. Kuznia and Dr. Storch!
+Fortunately, periodontitis is treatable and manageable by periodontists such as Dr. Kuznia, Dr. Storch and Dr. Bianco.
+Using a small measuring device to gently measure the gums around the teeth along with specialized digital radioagraphy, Dr. Kuznia, Dr. Storch, Dr. Bianco can accurately diagnose periodontal diseases and prescribe to manage your condition.
+Call today to set up your exam with Dr. Kuznia, Dr. Storch or Dr. Bianco!